-- This outstanding copy of Aerosmith’s dynamic sophomore release boasts excellent Double Plus (A++) sound or BETTER from top to bottom – fairly quiet vinyl too
+- An excellent pressing of Aerosmith’s 1975 down-and-dirty blues-rock hit release, with Double Plus (A++) sound from start to finish – exceptionally quiet vinyl too

 If you’re looking for great sound for this fun album, you’ve come to the right place.
 This is raw, down-and-dirty blues-rock in the tradition of the Stones and the Faces, and when it sounds this good it sure is a blast to listen to.